-C. Note the unit identification label is located on the right side cabinet panel at the lower front corner.
+C. Note the unit identification label is located on left side cabinet panel at the lower front corner, as shown in Figure 1.
 The identification label has the model and serial number on it and the type of refrigerant and amount of refrigerant charge.